Physical Address

 Dorchester Center, MA 02124

-1. Types of Heat Pumps: Heat pumps come in various types, including air-source, ground-source (geothermal), and ductless mini-split systems.
+Heat pump come in various types, including air-source, ground-source (geothermal), and ductless mini-split systems.
 Each type has its own cost considerations.

 5. Government Incentives: Many governments offer incentives, rebates, and tax credits to encourage the adoption of energy-efficient heating and cooling systems.
 Check with your local authorities for available programs that can help offset the cost.